 NaturaLawn of America Director of Operations John Steiner discusses the positive benefits of performing aeration and overseeding on turfgrass.
-For more information on aeration and overseeding, or for other helpful facts on lawn care please visit website at www.NaturaLawn.com.
+For more information on aeration and overseeding, or for other helpful facts on lawn care please visit our website at https://NaturaLawn.com.

 Hi, I'm John Steiner, Director of Operations for NaturaLawn of America, the leader in organic-based lawn care.
 Today we are going to talk about the benefits of aeration and seeding to a homeowner's lawn and cover three main points.

 First, what exactly is aeration and seeding?
 Second, what are the benefits to a homeowner's lawn and last when is the best time to do aeration and seeding?
 What is aeration and seeding?
 Aeration is the physical removal of soil cores from the lawn.
 These cores can be removed manually or by machine, which is what's being done today.

 As you can see, a core about 1-2 inches is removed thousands of times in the average home owner's lawn.
 When seeding to ensure the highest level of success when sowing new seed, the lawn is double aerated in a crisscross pattern.
 By doing this, there will be twice as many holes for the seeds to fall into.
 It's quite simple—the more holes, the thicker the lawn will be in the end.

 Core aeration and seeding is the best mechanical and cultural practice a home owner can do to improve the overall quality and health of their lawn.
 Many of the benefits of aeration and seeding include: reduction in soil compaction, increased oxygen uptake by the plant roots, increased root development, improves nutrient uptake, improves the plants ability to use water more effectively, and allows for the lawn to stand up to environmental and natural stresses such as heat, insects and disease problems.